open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/Construction-Vessel.md

 ### Power System

 The power system simulates the power plant shown in Figure 4.
 There is no feedback from the plant to the thruster and the crane.
 Meaning that both act as if they have unlimited available power.
 However, power consumption is fed to the power system which calculates bus frequency, voltage and produced power

-A complete list of inputs and outputs is given in Table 12.
+List of inputs and outputs is given in Table 19 and Table 20.

-**Table 12:** *Wave model inputs and outputs (I/O).*
+**Table 19:** *Wave model inputs and outputs (I/O).*

 | Name          | I/O   | Unit | Description                                                       |
 | --------- | ----- | ---- | ----------------------------------------------------------- |